ElforL/SpotifyMuteAds/README.md

 # SpotifyMuteAds
-a C# script that mutes Spotify when an ad's playing
+a windows C# script that mutes Spotify when an ad's playing

 ## running
-you need to pass the [ClientID and ClientSecret](https://developer.spotify.com/documentation/web-api/quick-start/#set-up-your-account) for it to run
+you'll need a [ClientID and ClientSecret](https://developer.spotify.com/documentation/web-api/quick-start/#set-up-your-account) for it to run. when you run it it'll ask you to enter them in the browser, then will ask you to authorize the app in your spotify account.

+you can pass the ClientID and ClientSecret as paramaters to avoid entering them in the browser

+cmd/shell command:
 ```
 SpotifyMuteAds.exe <ClientID> <ClientSecret>
 ```

+you can use `_RUN.bat` file, **but you need to edit it first**
+1. right-click on it and press 'Edit'
+2. now replace the \<ClientID\> and \<ClientSecret\> with your ClientID and ClientSecret and save the file
+3. now you can use `_RUN.bat` to run the script

 ### packages
 * [CSCore](https://github.com/filoe/cscore) to control the volume